LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services: Conclusion

 \section{Conclusion}

-We propose \bench, a new benchmark for \emph{agentic search} in local life services, designed to evaluate multi-hop reasoning in real-world business scenarios.
-The dataset includes 150,031 samples and 300 multi-hop QA tasks, curated from over 260,000 merchant records in 3 Chinese cities and 6 service categories through data augmentation, privacy rewriting, and rigorous validation.
-Using the \eval toolkit for search and seven-dimensional validation, our experiments on ten leading LLMs show that current models still struggle.
-For example, DeepSeek-V3.1 achieves only 34.34\% correctness.
-By open-sourcing \bench and \eval, we aim to foster progress in domain-specific \emph{agentic search} and encourage future improvements in data coverage and model training.
+We propose \textbf{\bench}, a benchmark for \emph{agentic search} in local life services evaluating multi-hop reasoning.
+It contains 1,354,185 entries and 900 multi-hop QA tasks across 9 Chinese cities and 6 service categories.
+Experiments on 16 leading LLMs show current models struggle, with the best model DeepSeek-V3.2 achieving only 35.60\% correctness.
+We open-source \bench and \eval to advance domain-specific agentic search.

 \begin{appendices}